Renewable energy and energy efficiency

 Energy efficient restructuring of district heating systems with the use of renewable sources – investment

-The objective of this investment is to increase the energy efficiency of district heating and cooling systems.
-An assessment made in 2017 concluded that only around two-thirds of the district heating and cooling systems could be considered energy efficient.
+The objective of this investment is to increase the energy efficiency of district heating systems.
+An assessment made in 2017 concluded that only around two-thirds of the district heating systems could be considered energy efficient.
 The investment will increase the energy efficiency of three district heating and cooling systems.
 The funds for the investment will be allocated through a public call for proposals.
 The call will exclude the use of biomass that violates the requirements of Directive (EU) 2018/2001.

 Production of electricity from renewable energy sources – investment